CarloCattano/webserv/README.md

 - [j] The CGI should be run in the correct directory for relative path file access.

 ## General:
+- [b] File Upload
+    - [b] Bug with uploaded/downloaded images

 - [b] Timeout for requests/connections/cgiscipts - timer
 - [b] Verify there is no memory leak (Monitor the process memory usage.
 It should not go up indefinitely).
         -track fds flag on valgrind
 - [b] Check if there is no hanging connection.
-- [B] Search for the HTTP response status codes list on the internet.
+- [b] Search for the HTTP response status codes list on the internet.
 During this evaluation, if any status codes is wrong, don't give any related points.
         - create execve error hadling